tensorpack/tensorpack/docs/tutorial/input-source.md

 # Input Sources

 This tutorial covers how data goes from DataFlow or other sources to TensorFlow graph.
-You don't have to know it, but it may help with efficiency.
+You don't have to read it because these are details under the tensorpack interface, but knowing it could help understand the efficiency.

 `InputSource` is an abstract interface in tensorpack describing where the input come from and how they enter the graph.
 For example,